opencadc/caom2service/argus/src/intTest/README.md

 The _auth_ identity has to be the (CADC) staff member's personal certificate because the test tries to output to `vos://cadc.nrc.ca~vault/{user.name}/test/some-file-name`.
 The _noauth_ identity should be cadcregtest1.

-An example of a minimum local configuration required for the `argus` service to run locally consists of the following containers:
+An example of a minimum configuration required for the `argus` service to run on a local machine consists of the following containers:
 - `haproxy` (image: `cadc-haproxy-dev`) - for https termination
 - `postgress` (`cadc-postgresql-dev`) - database container